gvwilson/sensibleadventures/bookster/bookster.md

 every Bluesday, leaving after lunch and returning in time for Purplesday dinner with Erileine's family.  "*La*, because my belly and I spend enough time sitting," he explained when Erileine's mother Saedanne asked why.
-"And because reading a book is like chewing it–if you would truly understand what it said, you need time to digest."
+"And because reading a book is like eating it–if you would truly understand what it said, you need time to digest."

-The lantern by Razi's elbow shone dull orange, its stored daylight exhausted.
-Behind him, an inexpert watercolor of the Pilot ruins on Avaunt's peak hung next to a much more competent rendering in ink of Forecastle seen in three-quarters view.
+The lantern by Razi's elbow shone dull orange, its captured daylight almost exhausted.
+Behind him, an inexpert watercolor of the Pilot ruins on the peak of Avaunt hung next to a much more competent ink rendering of Forecastle seen in three-quarters view.
 The rest of the walls were shelves packed to bursting with–with everything, Erileine had come to realize.

 "Clear day, bookster," Erileine said, replacing the spent piece of dayglass in the lantern with the freshly-charged one.